RedisLabs/redislabs-docs/content/rs/administering/database-operations/create-crdb.md

     Note: Be sure you add the cluster you are currently on as a participating cluster!

-### Database clustering

-In the **Database clustering** option, you can either:
+1. In the **Database clustering** option, you can either:

 <!-- Also in crdbs.md -->
-1. Select the number of shards that you want to have in the database.
-    You can change the number of shards in the database at any time, but databases are subject to limitations on [Multi-key commands]({{< relref "/rs/concepts/high-availability/clustering.md" >}}).
+1. Make sure the Database clustering is enabled and select the number of shards that you want to have in the database.
+In this option, databases are subject to limitations on [Multi-key commands]({{< relref "/rs/concepts/high-availability/clustering.md" >}}).
+You can increase the number of shards in the database at any time.
 1. Clear the **Database clustering** option to use only one shard and so that the [Multi-key commands]({{< relref "/rs/concepts/high-availability/clustering.md" >}}) limitations do not apply.

-    Note: You cannot enable or disable database clustering after the CRDB is created.
+    Note: You cannot change the Database clustering <choose the correct word> after the CRDB is created.

 ## Participating Clusters